CodingF0X/Reservation-App/README.md

 - Receives a payment request from Reservations, processes the charge with Stripe, and returns success or failure.

-- Does not store credit card details; simply confirms whether the payment went through.
+- Does not store credit card details or any related data; simply confirms whether the payment went through.

 5. **Notifications (Notifications Service)**

 - Listens for “reservation created” events emitted by the Reservations service.

 - Sends an email notification to the user who made the reservation, containing details like property name, dates, and payment confirmation.